Prakash-code-sys/Self-ticket-Generate/README.md

 when count_f = '0' and venkadesh = 'A' and shift = 'F' then 'Venkadesh'
 when count_f = '0' and balaji = 'A' and shift = 'F' then 'Balaji'
 when count_f = '0' and vinoth = 'A' and shift = 'F' then 'Vinoth'
+--WARNING variable block

-when count_f = '3' and rajani = 'F' and vinoth = 'F' and prakash = 'F' and code = 'F1' then 'Rajani'
-when count_f = '3' and rajani = 'F' and vinoth = 'F' and prakash = 'F' and code = 'F2' then 'Vinoth'
+--To elect 3 people out of 9 is 126 and i couldnt type all the combinations when count_f = '3' and rajani = 'F' and vinoth = 'F' and prakash = 'F' and code = 'F1' then 'Rajani' when count_f = '3' and rajani = 'F' and vinoth = 'F' and prakash = 'F' and code = 'F2' then 'Vinoth'
 when count_f = '3' and rajani = 'F' and vinoth = 'F' and prakash = 'F' and code = 'F4' then 'Prakash'
 end as author
 from final
 where shift = 'F'

-union
-select healthcheck,types,mins,date,
-case
+--Block E
+--Monday and Thursday Block E tickets by default will go to vinoth --If vinoth having WO on Monday and thursday tickets will move to A shift person union select healthcheck,types,mins,date, case